vikingeducation/pairing_checkin/README.md

 Frreeezzing.
 This ain't no summer!
 How's Boston.
 I went to a place there called Hingham once.

 It's really nice here, actually.
 You heard the birds earlier.
-I've been to Hingham once too for a wedding. --Mike
+I've been to Hingham once too for a wedding. --Mike It's a pretty small place from what I remember.